Scouting is a values-based program with its own code of conduct. It is fun with a purpose.

 To join Boy Scouts, a parent or guardian will

 Complete and sign a Boy Scout Registration Form.
-Click here for an on-line copy of the form or ask your unit leader for a copy.
+Ask your unit leader for a copy.

 Complete the Annual Health and Medical Record.
-Click here for an on-line copy of the form or ask your unit leader for a copy.
+Ask your unit leader for a copy.

 Return the completed forms to the Scoutmaster for the boy’s troop